Echo, Vascular and Nuclear

 Mitral Valve PW Inflow

-PW Doppler Pulmonary Veins
+Pulse Wave (PW) Doppler of Pulmonary Veins

 We can Doppler the pulmonary veins to evaluate for flow reversal and the hemodynamics due to MR.